tanzirmehedi/IAB330-Applied-Internet-of-Things/README.md

 #####################################################################################

-# Solution, if you are facing Error: dpkg was interrupted, you must manually run 'sudo dpkg --configure -a' to correct the problem
+# Solution: If you are facing Error: dpkg was interrupted

 ## Run the Commands: